dre0dru/AssetManagement/Packages/AddressablesServices/README.md

 A set of classes to convert Unity `Addressables` callbacks/coroutine workflow to async/await with UniTask.
 Unity 2020.1+

+> Docs are deprecated!
+For now see respective assemblies and interfaces

+> TODO: rewrite docs

 ## Features
 - Static `AddressablesService` for common `Addressables` operations.
 - Generic `IAddressablesLoader` for all asset types loadable from `Addressables`.